 Still, it's nice to be home in Cascadia.

-I'm 6'3" (190 cm), and I also cycle year-round.
-Let's just say that up to 10,000 miles a year keeps me in very good shape.
+Cycling year-round, let's just say that up to 10,000 miles a year keeps me in very good shape.
 I spent the summer of '09 cycling 2,500 miles solo around Washington and down the coast to Mexico for charity.
 In '10, I decided to cycle 4,200 miles solo across the country to NYC.
-In '13, I covered 5,600 km across 12 European countries.
+In '13, I covered 5,600 km across a dozen European countries.
 In six years, I've managed to put over 30,000 miles on my bike and have no plans to stop.

 Beyond furthering my career, I also enjoy my side job getting paid to bike around and drink beer.
-Would you like to join me for a drink?
+Care to join me for a drink?

 ― Douglas Adams, The Hitchhiker's Guide to the Galaxy